2010 Kansas State Wildcats football team: Texas

 The Longhorns were favored by 6.

 Kansas State, with Collin Klein starting for the injured Carson Coffman, went on to win 39–14.
 Entering the fourth quarter Kansas State was leading 39–0.
-Texas quarterback Garret Gilbert had 272 passing yards, 1 passing touchdown and 93 yards rushing, in addition to 5 interceptions.
+Texas quarterback Garrett Gilbert had 272 passing yards, 1 passing touchdown and 93 yards rushing, in addition to 5 interceptions.
 Kansas State quarterback Collin Klein had 9 passing yards on 4 attempts, 127 rushing yards and 2 rushing touchdowns.
 Kansas State running back Daniel Thomas had 106 rushing yards and 2 rushing touchdowns.
-Kansas State defensive backs Ty Zimmerman and Tyson Hartman both had 2 Garret Gilbert interceptions, while Kansas State defensive back Stephen Harrison also had 1 interception.
+Kansas State defensive backs Ty Zimmerman and Tyson Hartman both had 2 Garrett Gilbert interceptions, while Kansas State defensive back Stephen Harrison also had 1 interception.
 This was the Wildcats' third straight win over the Longhorns.